myworkcircle/FullThrottle/README.md

 Step-1: Clone the repo to your system.

-Step-2: run virtualenv -p python3 env
+Step-2: run $ virtualenv -p python env (or virtualenv -p python3 env , depending on system settings for python)

-Step-3: run pip install -r requirements.txt
+Step-3: run $ pip install -r requirements.txt

 Make sure DEBUG is True for running locally.